-I spoke to some of these "flippers" to find out whether there's more to this phenomenon than simply young men and women wanting to get as fucked up as they possibly can.
+I spoke to some of these "flippers" to find out whether there's more to this phenomenon than simply young men and women wanting to get as fucked as they possibly can.

 Stevan, 28 from Montenegro, describes his recent kitty flip as such: "As I laid down on [my friend's] mattress, my sense of self escaped my head.
-Colors were pastel, as if someone drew the room with crayons.
+Colours were pastel, as if someone drew the room with crayons.
 When I focused on the ceiling light it seemed like the moon."
 Stevan says he felt himself float over his body and that, soon, the hallucinations became more stark: "Whatever random thought I'd get, I could visually present it in front of me, more real than any lucid dream I've ever had."

-Ricky, 19 from Melbourne, Australia, remembers this feeling acutely: "The true beauty of the nexus flip is the transition between two amazing head-spaces.
+Ricky, 19 from Melbourne, remembers this feeling acutely: "The true beauty of the nexus flip is the transition between two amazing head-spaces.
 I felt really good emotionally [because of the MDMA], and at the same time felt the electricity of the 2C-B." Between the two drugs, Ricky says, he peaked for about six to seven hours.
 "Music sounded absolutely orgasmic, bodily sensations were out of this world.
 It was a ten out of ten experience."

-Candyflipping: LSD and MDMA
+CANDYFLIPPING: LSD AND MDMA

 The most popular flip worldwide, along with the oldest, candyflipping has been a thing since the 1990s.
 Usually described as having life-changing properties (good and bad) it can often heal or fuck you up, depending on the amount you take.
 Users like to take the MDMA about four hours after the LSD, riding the acid's peak before cranking up the elation.

-Along with hallucinogen persisting perception disorder, dangers of LSD use include "bad" trips, full of fear and paranoia, and the exacerbation of existing mental health problems.
+Along with hallucinogen persisting perception disorder, dangers of LSD use include "bad" trips, full of fear and paranoia, and the exacerbation of existing mental-health problems.

-Jack, 17, from Bristol, England, remembers the LSD wearing off when he took the MDMA: "However, as soon as [my friend and I] did MDMA, my visuals went back to where they were when I was peaking."
-Jack dropped the acid before a rave several weeks ago, at 7 PM.
-"We stayed up until 6 AM but I was so stimulated I couldn’t sleep.
-I was still tripping at 8 AM, so that was crazy.
+Jack, 17, from Bristol, remembers the LSD wearing off when he took the MDMA: "However, as soon as [my friend and I] did the Mandy, my visuals went back to where they were when I was peaking."
+Jack dropped the acid before a rave several weeks ago, at 7PM.
+"We stayed up until 6AM but I was so stimulated I couldn’t sleep.
+I was still getting visuals at 8AM, so that was crazy.
 I also had some auditory hallucinations, hearing music from the rave again and again."

-Even more intense than candyflipping because shrooms are more intense than acid.
+Even more intense than candyflipping, because shrooms are more intense than acid.

 Robert, 40 from Wisconsin, is older than everyone else I interview.
 Unlike the others, who discovered it online, Robert heard about flipping from a coworker.
 "I was 37 or 38 when I did my first hippie flip," he says.
 "I wasn't as open with my partner about my psychedelic use back then, so I waited for her to go to bed, then took the shrooms."

-After following up with the MDMA, Robert says he laid down in the spare room: "I felt enveloped in the most amazing feeling.
+After following up with the Mandy, Robert says he laid down in the spare room: "I felt enveloped in the most amazing feeling.
 It was like connecting with everything I touched and, of course, any body aches I had were completely gone.
 Most of what I remember after that is just rolling around in bed feeling so wonderful, like the universe was giving me a bearhug for a couple of hours, before drifting off to sleep."

 Obviously, the dangers of LSD use also apply to shrooms – and you can multiply those a couple of times over when considering the following:

 David, a 20-year-old from York, says of his experience, "My vision was blanketed in warm and intricate visuals.
 I noticed vastly enhanced tracers – like, my friend sat down after getting a drink and I saw [him] sit down five more times after his body had landed."

-The peak of the Jedi flip came when David left his apartment so that his friends could smoke: "Walking through the white corridors, everything took on a purple hue.
+The peak of the Jedi flip came when David left his flat so that his friends could smoke: "Walking through the white corridors, everything took on a purple hue.
 The walls and ceiling began to expand and contract vertically and horizontally, as though being blown up and deflated like a concrete balloon."
 In terms of body high, David says, "what I could focus on was intensely euphoric, a mix between the relaxation of the mushrooms and the stimulation of the LSD and MDMA.
 It was a unique physical experience, I noticed – when the visuals weren't taking my attention away from it."